 Walk the Jonker Street

-Jonker Street is undoubtedly the busiest street in Melaka city.
-Crowded with tourists all day long, this street is home to various traditional restaurants like Nyonya Baba restaurants and chicken rice ball restaurants.
+Visiting Jonker Street is undoubtedly one of the most iconic things to do in Melaka.
+The busiest street in Melaka city is crowded with tourists all day long, this street is home to various traditional restaurants like Nyonya Baba restaurants and chicken rice ball restaurants.
 Souvenir shops selling local products like Gula Melaka and local biscuits can also be found here along with several museums.

 The best part happens during the weekends from Friday to Sunday.
 At weekend nights, the street was sealed and the whole street transformed into a night market.
 Street food junkies should never miss the show here.